Product review: My first encounter with BARLEYmax

 Nutrition 10/10:

 BarleyMax comes up as the perfect cereal with all the right boxes ticked.
 Its big advantage is that it gives me barley in more accessible form than pearl barley (think soups) so I can eat a different grain to wheat and oats.
 And it boosts the fibre and resistant starch of your breakfast like no other.
-Unlike other supermarket cereals, it isn't fortified with the usual 4 B vitamins (thiamin, riboflavin, niacin and folate) and iron which is unusual.
-There's no information on the B content of the cereals on pack.

 Convenience 9/10:

-Just pour into a bowl and eat
+Nothing to cook.
+Just pour into a bowl and eat.

 Read more